Introduction

 If you want install,uninstall published package try respectively:

-> opam install awesome_package.version
+> opam install awesome_package.version> opam uninstall awesome_package.version -

 If you want install,uninstall unpublished/local package try respectively:

-> opam install .
+> cd awesome/package/folder> opam install .> opam uninstall . -

 For watching already installed packages try: